Munich: Climate

-By Köppen classification templates and updated data the climate is oceanic (Cfb), independent of the isotherm but with some humid continental (Dfb) features like warm to hot summers and cold winters, but without permanent snow cover.
-The proximity to the Alps brings higher volumes of rainfall and consequently greater susceptibility to flood problems.
-Studies of adaptation to climate change and extreme events are carried out, one of them is the Isar Plan of the EU Adaptation Climate.
+According to the Köppen climate classification, the climate is oceanic (Cfb), independent of the isotherm but with some humid continental (Dfb) features like warm to hot summers and cold winters, but without permanent snow cover.
 The city centre lies between both climates, while the airport of Munich has a humid continental climate.
 The warmest month, on average, is July.
 The coolest is January.

+The proximity to the Alps brings higher volumes of rainfall and consequently greater susceptibility to flood problems.
+Studies of adaptation to climate change and extreme events are carried out; one of them is the Isar Plan of the EU Adaptation Climate.

 Showers and thunderstorms bring the highest average monthly precipitation in late spring and throughout the summer.
 The most precipitation occurs in July, on average.
 Winter tends to have less precipitation, the least in February.

 The higher elevation and proximity to the Alps cause the city to have more rain and snow than many other parts of Germany.
 The Alps affect the city's climate in other ways too; for example, the warm downhill wind from the Alps (föhn wind), which can raise temperatures sharply within a few hours even in the winter.

 Being at the centre of Europe, Munich is subject to many climatic influences, so that weather conditions there are more variable than in other European cities, especially those further west and south of the Alps.

+Munich is near the Alps.
+Annual variation in temperature can be significant, because there are no large bodies of water nearby.
+The winter in Munich is generally cold and overcast, and some Munich winters have significant snow.
+January is the coldest month.
+While winter averages remain only moderately cold, and relatively mild for an elevated inland location of Munich's latitude, inversion from the nearby Alps causes cold air to sink and result in temperatures below -15 C. In Munich the summer is usually pleasantly warm, with daytime temperatures averaging 25 C.

+Munich is subject to active convective seasons and sometimes damaging events.
+The Alpine thunderstorm system moves along the mountain range, or detaches, heading east-north-east over the foothills of the Alps.

 At Munich's official weather stations, the highest and lowest temperatures ever measured are 37.5 C, on 27 July 1983 in Trudering-Riem, and -31.6 C, on 12 February 1929 in the Botanic Garden of the city.